The Ketogenic Diet is easier if you eat animal products – period.

 The avocado is the hallmark of healthy fats from fruits (yes, avocados are a fruit).
-It is also capable of being used in every meal of the day, pairing well with eggs and bacon, salads, or served next to (or on top of) a steak.
+It is also capable of being used in every meal of the day, pairing well with salads.
 Did we mention that guacamole is incredible?

 Avocados are considered a superfood, because of the research that suggests they help lower cholesterol, and even ward off cancer!